| author |

 brownies, cookies, and homemade caramel candy.
-Her oldest daughter served a Mormon mission in Texas and is beginning her senior year at MIT.
+Her oldest daughter Hope served a Mormon mission in Texas and is grudating from MIT in June of 2018.

-in Utah.
-Her oldest son is a junior in Computer Science at Boston University.
-Her youngest daughter graduated as a National Merit scholar in 2017 and
+Computer Science at Boston University.
+Her youngest daughter Faith graduated as a National Merit scholar in 2017

 Return to home page